E-waste

 E-waste can contain hazardous materials that can leach into the soil and groundwater, or be released into the air, causing long term environmental damage and harm to human health.
 Electronic goods also contain valuable materials that can be recovered for recycling.

-A complete list of items covered by the ban is available on the Sustainability Victoria e-waste website
+A complete list of items covered by the ban and how to recycle them is available on the Sustainability Victoria website.

 Repair your e-waste